 This week I was very busy, I had a new appointment for the NIN application.
 This is the 2nd time I apply and hopefully, the last.
 Considering the current situation, getting the NIN should not be a problem.

 On 3rd it was election day and hubby and I exercised our right to vote.
-After carefully considerations and a lot of discussions, we decided to go with an independent.
-But, as usual, the guy I voted wasn’t elected (he was on the 2nd place).
+After carefully considerations and a lot of discussions, we decided who should have our vote.

 I know here there aren’t ID’s, but, nevertheless, it’s strange to vote without one, just saying my name and address.
 The voting is different too, I had to put an “x” with a pencil.